Our complete guide to wildlife photography runs through researching subjects, choosing equipment, and selecting the best camera settings.

 It may seem tempting to run after your subject.
 However, you’ll probably have more success by staying in one spot, camera ready.
 This is especially true for shooting small and fast animals.
 They get spooked easily and run away, or you end up with blurry shots of them on the move.

-A great setting for wildlife photography is in the garden (or local park).
+My final tip for this guide is to use a garden or local park, both of which are great settings for wildlife photography.
 Ten minutes sitting still in a backyard can reveal how much wildlife we have all around us.
 Observing first, watching for behavioural patterns, are preparation for getting great shots.

 Article: Claire Gillo and AP Staff, Lead image: James Warwick, Getty Images